The best things to buy in Thailand

 Oh, you lucky pups.
-The female half of our duo shares the best things to buy in Thailand.
-Here’s a l-o-n-g list of ways to spend your money in Thailand.
+Here I share the best things to buy in Thailand.
+It’s a l-o-n-g list of ways to spend your money in Thailand.
 Ready?
 Wallets out!

 The Best Things to Buy in Thailand

 Ready to shop?
 Thailand is waiting to sell you many-monies designer goods, silks, antiques, snacks and souvenirs – and $2 T-shirts galore.
 Whether you want to browse night markets, floating markets or absolutely freezing luxury malls – bring your shopping stamina to Thailand.